 Try to avoid certain medicines.
 Some medicines can damage bones.
 These include proton pump inhibitors (such as omeprazole, lansoprazole, and pantoprazole) used to treat heartburn; corticosteroids; and some of the newer antidepressants.
 If you take one of these medicines, ask your healthcare provider about whether these medications are right for you.

 It's OK to ask questions

 If you have questions about your symptoms or the medicines managing your symptoms, speak with your health professional.

-© 2014 Consumers Union of United States, Inc, (101 Truman Ave, Yonkers, NY 10703-1057).
-Adapted from Consumer Reports (2014) and Choosing Wisely Canada (2014), Common tests, treatments and procedures you may think you need.
-Let’s think again.
+Developed by Choosing Wisely New Zealand, 2018.
+Adapted from Choosing Wisely Canada and Choosing Wisely USA/Consumer Reports (2016) “Bone density tests: when you need them and when you don’t” and BPAC New Zealand (2008) “Prevention of Osteoporosis”.
 Choosing Wisely does not assume any responsibility or liability arising from any error or omission or from the use of any information in these resources.

 This article is part of our content on Choosing Wisely, a campaign encouraging a change in thinking by health professionals and consumers to avoid unnecessary medical intervention.